kevinohara80/nforce/README.md

 ### createSObject(type, [fieldValues])

-This creates an sObject record that you can use to insert, update, upsert, and delete. `type` should be the API name of the sObject that you are updating. `fieldValues` should be a hash of field names and values that you want to initialize your sObject with.
+This creates an sObject record that you can use to insert, update, upsert, and delete. `type` should be the salesforce API name of the sObject that you are updating. `fieldValues` should be a hash of field names and values that you want to initialize your sObject with.
 You can also just assign fields and values by setting properties after you create the sObject.

-## sObject Methods
+## Salesforce sObject Methods

 ### getFieldValues()